Head-to-head

 Appy Couple creates an actual iOS and Android app for your wedding, not just a mobile-optimized website.
 Guests download the app and get push notifications for updates, a polished native experience for event details and RSVP, and photo sharing.

-It’s a one-time purchase ($29-49), which is reasonable.
+It is sold through one-time premium plans; check Appy Couple’s current pricing page before buying.
 The tradeoff is that asking guests to download an app adds friction for people who are less tech-comfortable.
 For couples with tech-comfortable guest lists and large, multi-day events, it’s worth considering.

 Where Kaiplan Fits